pkotis32/Capstone2/README.md

 $ cd client
 $ npm install

+# create .env file and add this line:
+VITE_API_BASE_URL=http://localhost:3001

-# create the database and necessary tables
+# create the database and necessary tables with this sql dump
 $ psql postgres < tennisPal.sql

 # start the frontend server